Evaluation and Results

 Participant Reaction Form for Full Stakeholder Meetings

 If you attended a Full Stakeholder Meeting and would like to give us your feedback on ways we can improve the meetings or anything else you would like to leave feedback on, please fill out a Participant Reaction Form.
 You can deposit it in the suggestion box at the next Full Stakeholder Meeting.
-The suggestion box will be on the FYI Table.
+The suggestion box will be on the Registration Table.